-- the Australian Public Service Values and Code of Conduct
+- Australian Public Service Values and Code of Conduct in practice

 - your agency’s social media policies and guidelines.

-The level of detail that your agency includes about information and records management responsibilities will vary, but at a minimum it should include contact details for your agency's records management unit and it should refer to your agency's records management policy.
+The level of detail that your agency includes about information and records management responsibilities will vary, but at a minimum it should include contact details for your agency's records management unit and refer to your agency's information management policy.

 Social media policy - what to include

-- a reminder for staff that when using social media, they may be generating Commonwealth records
+- a reminder that using social media for agency business activities is generating a Commonwealth record

 - a definition of a social media record, for example: 'social media records can be defined as information which contains evidence of your agency’s business activities'.